Dog Adoption: 19 Before and After Photos That Will Melt Your Heart

 Courtesy PetConnect Rescue

 Poor Africa.
-She was already in a shelter with serious hair loss and skin care problems, and then that shelter lay in the path of Hurricane Irma!
+She was already in a shelter with serious hair loss and skin-care problems, and then that shelter lay in the path of Hurricane Irma!
 The shelter reached out to PetConnect Rescue for help.
 Africa traveled to Washington, D.C. and was cared for by an experienced foster family until she was fully recovered.
 Today, she is being spoiled rotten in her new furever home.
+Know the benefits of adopting a shelter dog.

 Courtesy Dianna Bari